DLMousey/Go-Project-Idea-Generator/README.md

 # Go Project Idea Generator
-Grabs a random idea from `app-idea.txt` and prints it out, truly pushing the boundaries of technology.
+Grabs a random idea from `app-ideas.txt` and prints it out, truly pushing the boundaries of technology.

 ## Developer Setup